 So, if we want to love others as Jesus loves us, we are going to minister God’s love and grace to them in its various forms, including we are going to speak the truth in love to them.
 And, we are going to care about their needs, and we will reach out to meet their needs, as God leads in this.

 So, we are not going to use and abuse others, nor are we going to take advantage of them in any way.
 We will not lie to them or betray them or willfully do what we know will bring harm to them.
-And, this includes not cheating on spouses via inappropriate content or other avenues of lust or self-gratification.
+And, this includes not cheating on spouses via porn or other avenues of lust or self-gratification.

 We will also not judge others by our own prejudices or by culture or by ourselves or by the standards of this world or by our human traditions.
 And, we will not accuse them falsely of things they have not done, nor will we hypocritically judge them for the speck in their eye if we have a log in ours.